 Maine officer shot and killed by suspect who stole his car, robbed store

-Authorities in Maine launched a dragnet on Wednesday after a man shot and killed sheriff’s deputy, stole his cruiser, and then robbed a convenience store, officials said.
+Authorities in Maine launched a dragnet Wednesday after a man shot and killed a sheriff’s deputy, stole his cruiser, and then robbed a convenience store, officials said.

-Somerset County Sheriff Dale Lancaster said Corporal Eugene Cole was killed in the shooting around 1:45 a.m. on U.S. Route 2 in Norridgewock, located about 30 miles north of the state capital of Augusta.
+Somerset County Sheriff Dale Lancaster said Corporal Eugene Cole was killed around 1:45 a.m. on U.S. Route 2 in Norridgewock, located about 30 miles north of the state capital of Augusta.

 "He was one of the finest deputies that you would want to meet," Lancaster told reporters at a news conference.

-Authorities said the suspect, 29-year-old John Williams stole Cole's police cruiser after the shooting and drove it to a Cumerland Farms sotre, whichw as robbed.
+Authorities said the suspect, 29-year-old John Williams, stole Cole's police cruiser after the shooting and drove it to a Cumberland Farms store, a 24-hour gas and convenience store, and robbed it.
+Lancaster did not not disclose any details about what happened before the deputy was shot, saying that authorities would release further details by Wednesday afternoon.

-After fleeing the store, Williams later abandoned the vehicle around 5 a.m.
-He is now believed to have fled on foot and should be considered "armed and dangerous, according to Lancaster.
+After fleeing the store, Williams later abandoned the vehicle, which was found around 5 a.m.
+It is not known if he is in another vehicle or on foot, but should be considered "armed and dangerous," according to Lancaster.

-Williams is descibed as 5-foot-6, 120 pounds with blue eyes and brown hair in a ponytail, Lancaster said.
+Williams is described as 5-foot-6, 120 pounds with blue eyes and brown hair in a ponytail, Lancaster said.
+Williams was previously arrested in Massachusetts on March 22 on firearms violations, according to a police report.

 The FBI told WGME they are sending assistance to help the Somerset County Sheriff's Office and Maine State Police with the investigation.

-Cole was a member of the sheriff's office for 13 years and had a son, according to Lancster.
+Cole was a member of the sheriff's office for 13 years and had a son, according to Lancaster.

 A portion of U.S. Route 2 heading through the downtown area of Norridgewock is closed as part of the investigation, according to WGME.